bethinkpl/bit-docs/!document_template.md

 Formulate at least one question per competence level.
 Do as many competence levels as you're capable of.
 Starting with the lowest (novice) may be a good strategy.

 ## Sources
 Provide references to knowledge sources you recommend.
 Sources diversity (books, youtube, articles, courses) is desired.
+Categorization by compoetence level is also desired.

 ## All custom stuff
 If you'd like to provide your own educational content of any kind (e.g. original exercices ideas), now is the best f*** time.